axone-protocol/contracts/docs/cw-logic-sample.md

 ### Instantiate

-The instantiation can a program in input:
+The instantiation can take a program in input:

 ```bash
 okp4d tx wasm instantiate $CODE \